-1. The Castle of Old Wick is one of the oldest castles in Scotland.
+The Castle of Old Wick comprises of the ruins of a Norse fortification.
+The remains include a stone tower that is one of the oldest in Scotland.

-2. The castle was used a visual navigation marker by the seamen who worked the turbulent North Sea.
+Castle of Old Wick.
+The castle was built upon a finger of rock that was protected on three sides by tall cliffs.
+Below a sea inlet provided an area for beaching small ships.
+The castle was used a visual navigation marker by the seamen who worked the turbulent North Sea.
 They called it the "Old Man of Wick".

 Tower House.
 This structure was originally four storeys tall and would have been the centrepiece of the castle.
 There is no stone staircase evident suggesting access to the upper floors was via wooden ladders.